 We’ve spent the last couple of weeks developing this project, and somehow waited until the coldest night yet to install the first successful Text On Ice (You Changed Everything) project.
 I’ll post some more details on the (ongoing) process later this week, but wanted to get this image up first.

 Tapewriter is a font that uses duct tape and the grid of fences made by graphic designers.
 Apparently duct tape is the exact width of the grid of this type of fences, I like the pixelation effect.

 This building vaguely reminded me of something on the University of Windsor campus… this could be somewhere near Leddy library or Essex Hall.
 It’s actually part of the Tempo Skien Annual Temporary Outdoor Exhibition, in Norway.
-The work is by Kasper Sonne, who regularly works with text in his gallery and public work.
-If the … [Read more…]

 We spent the last couple of daylight hours on Friday working with rope and one of the fences at LeBel.
 We needed to test some techniques for communicating via rope (or ribbon, as we later decided) on a fence for another project.
 After moving inside to the warmth, we also settled on a preferred material, our message, and a potential location.